c0D3M/DP/LeetCode/LineSweep.md

 Line Sweep Algorithms
 -------------------------
-Conept: Think it as an imaginary line (vertical or horizontal) when swept across that axis, some points would enter and some exit.
+Line Sweep (or Sweep Line) is an algorithmic technique where we sweep an imaginary line (x or y axis) and solve various problem.
-An observation to see is that since point (x or y co-ordinate) would occur in increasing order , we have to use some ordered data structure like set/map or even arrays.
+There would be an event (entry or event) and based on that we update the information and then return result.

 This is going to be a long post, so I have divided into 3 parts.
 1. 1D Easy/Medium problem.